Optimal Policy Choices Under Uncertainty: Empirical Bayes

-Here the residuals $\tau_j \in \R^2$ are distributed according to common distribution $F_0$.
-The nonrandom vector $\alpha_t \in \R^2$ shifts this distribution and the nonrandom scale matrix $\Omega_t$ scales this distribution.
 By conditioning on $X_j$ and $\Sigma_j$ I take them to be known and fixed.
-In this paper I maintain that policies are independent and that policy types are correctly specified; I leave the problem of dealing with dependent policies and with misspecified policy types to future work.
+In this paper I maintain that policies are independent conditional on policy-type characteristics and that policy-type characteristics are correctly specified.
+The independence assumption may be plausible in the local problem that is considered in this paper, where $WTP_j$ and $G_j$ describe the impact of a marginal change in policy $j$, holding spending on all other policies fixed.
+Furthermore, conditioning on policy-type characteristics allows for systematic similarities among related policies.
+I leave the problem of dealing with dependent policies and with misspecified policy-type characteristics to future work.

 For the theoretical results in this paper I impose assumptions on the data-generating process that I argue are economically reasonable.
-I first impose the following assumption, which uniformly bounds the residual term for policy benefit and net cost.
-This assumption is reasonable if one believes that, for example, no single policy change has an impact on welfare or budget per unit of upfront spending as large as GDP. \begin{assumption} Prior $F_0$, which is normalized to have zero mean and identity covariance matrix, has a compact support $S_0$.
-In particular for each $j=1,\dots, J$ the support of $\tau_j$ is contained in $[\underbar s_w, \bar s_w] \times [\underbar s_g, \bar s_g]$, for finite constants $\underbar s_w, \bar s_w, \underbar s_g, \bar s_g \in \R$. \end{assumption} I additionally impose an assumption on the social planner's preferences, which uniformly bounds the marginal welfare impact of closing the budget constraint $\mu$ and the welfare weight $\eta_j$ for each policy $j$ away from infinity.
+I first impose the following assumption, which assumes the tails of the distribution of true policy benefits and net costs are sufficiently thin.
+This assumption is reasonable if one believes that, for example, no single policy change has an impact on welfare or budget per unit of upfront spending as large as GDP. \begin{assumption} There exists a constant $S_0 > 0$ such that for all $p \geq 1$, $(E_{\theta \sim F_0}\left[\Vert \theta \Vert_2^p \mid X_j \right])^{1/p} \leq S_0 \sqrt{p}$ uniformly over the support of $X_j$. \end{assumption} I additionally impose an assumption on the social planner's preferences, which uniformly bounds the marginal welfare impact of closing the budget constraint $\mu$ and the welfare weight $\eta_j$ for each policy $j$ away from infinity.
 This assumption is reasonable if one thinks the planner's preferences are represented by finite Pareto weights for each individual in society. \begin{assumption} For all $j$, $\eta_j$ is uniformly bounded away from infinity, $\left\vert \eta_j \right\vert \leq M < \infty$, and $\mu < \infty$. \end{assumption}